-In compliance with the State of Oregon Local Budget Law, the Tualatin Hills Park & Recreation District (THPRD) proposed budget, for the year beginning July 1, 2018 and ending June 30, 2019, is submitted for your approval.
-As prepared and submitted, the proposed budget is intended to serve as:
+In compliance with the State of Oregon Local Budget Law, the Tualatin Hills Park & Recreation District (THPRD) approved budget, for the year beginning July 1, 2018 and ending June 30, 2019, is submitted for your adoption.
+As prepared, proposed and approved by the budget committee, the approved budget is intended to serve as:

-- 1. A financial plan for the next fiscal year (2018/19), outlining the forecasted expenditure requirements and the proposed means for financing these requirements. - 2.
+- 1. A financial plan for the next fiscal year (2018/19), outlining the forecasted expenditure requirements and the approved means for financing these requirements. - 2.
 An operational plan for the use and deployment of personnel, materials and services and other resources during the 2018/19 fiscal year. - 3.
 An operations guide for programs and department goals and objectives.